Being self-employed is very different to being a permanent employee. There are many more risks, but

 A Public Liability policy will protect you against your legal liability where you accidentally cause damage or loss to someone else’s property; it will also cover you if you accidentally cause injury to someone while working at a client’s premises.
 In order to fulfil a contract for Bid Solutions, you must have no less than £5 million public liability cover.

 Employer’s Liability insurance is arranged to protect employers against claims for injury or illness brought by employees.
 Employer’s Liability (Compulsory Insurance) Act 1998 requires that employers maintain cover to a minimum of £5,000,000 in respect of such claims.
 Many contractors don’t take out this type of policy but it is a statutory requirement.
 Most insurers provide £10 million cover as standard.
-In order to fulfil a contract for Bid Solutions, you must have no less than £5 million employer’s liability cover.
+In order to fulfill a contract for Bid Solutions, you must have no less than £5 million employer’s liability cover.

 Tax & VAT Investigation Insurance